Updated on June 14, 2025

 - Processing Costs – Cleaning, grading, or packaging the crop before selling.

 This ensures you can hold your crop until the market is right and avoid distress selling.
+The KCC loan can also be used as a produce marketing loan to help you get the best price for your harvest.

 The Kisan Credit Card is not just a card – it is a loan system built for farmers.
 It offers quick access to credit without the delays of regular loans.
-You use what you need and pay only for that.

 Here’s what KCC offers you: